alpacahq/user-docs/content/orders/_index.md

 In order to submit a stop limit order, you will need to specify both the limit and stop price parameters in the API.

+### Opening and Closing Auction Orders
+Market on open and limit on open orders are only eligible to execute in the opening auction.
+Market on close and limit on close orders are only eligible to execute in the closing auction.
+Please see the [Time in Force]({{< relref "#time-in-force" >}}) section for more details.

 ### Advanced Order Types
-Advanced order types such as OCO(one-cancels-the-other), trailing stop, and MOC are coming soon.
+Advanced order types such as OCO(one-cancels-the-other) and trailing stop are coming soon.
 Stay tuned!

 ## Time in Force